56th INTERNATIONAL SYMPOSIUM ON ESSENTIAL OILS

 Vice President of Université Côte d’Azur, France

-Jocelyne Kurtz
+Jocelyne KURTZ

 Mane, Vice President, Innovative Ingredients and Raw Materials, Global Regulatory Affairs & Product Safety

-Philippe Merle
+Philippe MERLE

 DSM Firmenich, Principal Scientist, Senior Researcher, Switzerland

-Chair of Working Group On Methods of Analysis (WGMA) at International Organisation of the Flavor Industry (IOFI)
+Chair of the Working Group On Methods of Analysis (WGMA) at International Organisation of the Flavor Industry (IOFI)

 President of the Società Chimica Italiana (SCI).